wikimedia/operations-debs-trafficserver/doc/admin-guide/logging/formatting.en.rst

                             request from |TS| to the origin server was successfully completed (``FIN``), interrupted
-                            (``INTR``), or timed out (``TIMEOUT``). pssc  Proxy Response        HTTP response status code sent by |TS| proxy to the client. sssc  Origin Response       HTTP response status code sent by the origin server
+                            (``INTR``), or timed out (``TIMEOUT``). prrp  Proxy Response        HTTP response reason phrase sent by |TS| proxy to the client. pssc  Proxy Response        HTTP response status code sent by |TS| proxy to the client. sssc  Origin Response       HTTP response status code sent by the origin server